DEFEDGE/MTD-manager-console/Setups/Framework_setup.md

  	sudo apt install pgadmin4
  	```
 	If you want, you can install desktop `sudo apt install pgadmin4-desktop` or web `sudo apt install pgadmin4-web` mode only.
-	- Configure the webserver, if you installed pgadmin4-web:
+	- Configure the webserver credentials, if you installed pgadmin4-web or both versions:
 	```sh
 	sudo /usr/pgadmin4/bin/setup-web.sh
  	```